 #4 – Is your gut healthy?
 Are you nurturing your gut?

-There are 100 trillion microbes in the human gut with over 1000 different species represented.
+There are over 100 trillion microbes in the human gut with over 1000 different species represented.
 In terms of complexity of function, the gut is second only to the human brain.

 Not only is your gut the first line of defense for your entire body, it’s where 95% or more of your serotonin is produced.